Malaysia Federal Route 73

-Federal Route 73, or Jalan Seputeh–Batu Hampar, is a federal road in Perak, Malaysia.
-The roads connects Batu Hampar in the west to Seputeh in the east.
+Federal Route 73, or Jalan Siputeh–Batu Hampar, is a federal road in Perak, Malaysia.
+The roads connects Batu Hampar in the west to Siputeh in the east.

 Route background

-The Kilometre Zero of the Federal Route 73 starts at Seputeh.
+The Kilometre Zero of the Federal Route 73 starts at Siputeh.

 Features

 At most sections, the Federal Route 73 was built under the JKR R5 road standard, with a speed limit of 90 km/h.